KianNabavi/Practice-CrossTalkerSoftware/README.md

 Where $\text{[Compound]}_{t}$ is the concentration of the compound at time t, $\text{[Control]}_{t}$ is the concentration of the control of that compound at time t, $\text{SD}_{t}$ is the standard deviation of the compound's concentration at time t, and $\text{Control SD}_{t}$ is the standard deviation of the control at time t.

+## **Visual Customization**
+The software is built with a lot of personalization tools for the resulting visual.
+This includes:
+- **Margin**: This is the width of each recatngle.
+When deciding on a margin, it is helpful to keep the length of the name of your chosen compounds in mind.
+The unit for this measurment is in pixels.
+- **Center Size**: This is the size of the square in the middle of the visual where the community wells are located.
+The unit for this measurement is in pixels.
+- **Padding**: This is a measurement for the extra padding on the end of each scale where the compounds are located.
+This unit for this measurement is a **percentage**, where 100% represents one full unit of length between the compounds on the scale.
+- **Names visible in well**: This is a button to toggle on and off the names appearing in the community wells in the center of the visual.
+By default, this option is turned off for aesthetics but can be turned on.
+- **Show species in rectangles**: This is a button to toggle on and off the names of species appearing in each of the rectangles.
+By default, this option is turned off for aesthetics but can be turned on for clarity and a clearer visual.
+It is recommended that this option be turned on.

+### **Colour Customization**
+The tool comes with very flexible solour customizations.
+Colours can be changed for:
+- Each species rectangle: this is the background colour of each species rectangle
+- Tick fill: this is the colour for each of the ticks/nodes.
+When a circle is generated for a compound according to its concentration, this circle is called a tick or a node.
+The colour for these ticks can be customized
+- Arrow colours: once the tool has calculated flux for each compound, it also determines whether the value represents influx or outflux.
+The user can then customize what colour each arrow is

+Colour customization can be done through a colour wheel, or the user can input the colour they want through hexadecmial code (e.g. #4e9eef), RGB code (e.g. rgb(255, 255, 255)), and hsl(214, 100%, 50%))